 - Only certain persons and entities can receive public interest disclosures under the PID Act. - If a disclosure is made to a person or entity that cannot receive a public interest disclosure, the disclosure will not be a public interest disclosure and the discloser will therefore not be entitled to the PID Act protections. - If in doubt, disclosures should be made directly to IBAC, unless the disclosure is about IBAC or one of its officers.
-Disclosures about IBAC or its officers must be made to the Victorian Inspectorate. - The State Revenue Office is not authorised to receive public interest disclosures under the PID Act.
-A public interest disclosure about improper conduct or detrimental action by the State Revenue Office or its employees and contractors must be made to the:
+Disclosures about IBAC or its officers must be made to Integrity Oversight Victoria. - The SRO is not authorised to receive public interest disclosures under the PID Act.
+A public interest disclosure about improper conduct or detrimental action by the SRO or its employees and contractors must be made to the:

-Independent Broad-based Anti-corruption Commission (IBAC)

-Level 1 North Tower

-459 Collins Street

-Melbourne VIC 3000

-GPO Box 24234
+Independent Broad-based Anti-corruption Commission (IBAC) Level 1 North Tower 459 Collins Street Melbourne VIC 3000 OR GPO Box 24234 Melbourne VIC 3000 OR Phone: 1300 735 135 ibac.vic.gov.au

-Melbourne VIC 3001

-Phone: 1300 735 135

-ibac.vic.gov.au